linpengcheng/PurefunctionPipelineDataflow/README.md

 - Lifecycle management:
   Chinese algorithm for thousands of years:
-  Book of life and death in hell
+  The book of life and death in hell

-  - Warehouse (Database): Book of life and death in hell, which saves all matters and status of all living things (components) from life to death, and can trigger triggers to monitor events, and can change the status and lifetime
+  - Warehouse (Database): The book of life and death in hell, which saves all matters and status of all living things (components) from life to death, and can trigger triggers to monitor events, and can change the status and lifetime